Skip to content

 Another point to be discussed is the inclusion of embedded SIM (e-SIM) to these AIS 140 compliant tracking devices. e-SIM blows away all the traditional concepts of SIM cards, inserting into a slot, poking it out, etc. Additionally, e-SIMs are still not popular.
 A few concerns have already been raised, including:– Inadequate supply of eSIMs in India.

-– Cost involved; estimated cost of e-SIM annual subscription is a bit too high.
+– Difficulty replacing a damaged component. – Cost involved; estimated cost of e-SIM annual subscription is a bit too high.

-AVLView & the Standard
+Platform & the Standard

-AVLView is many steps ahead of its competitors when it comes to quality of the device and stability of the software.
+We are many steps ahead of its competitors when it comes to quality of the device and stability of the software.
 Also as a fleet owner, you need a proactive support team, your own trusted team whom you can count on to advise you, teach you and assist you–and to catch you before you fall.

-Good news is AVLView have come up with a plan to help those fleet owners who installed GPS trackers with a valid AVLView subscription.
+Replacing old GPS devices with AIS 140 compliant ones Good news is we have come up with a plan to help those fleet owners who installed GPS trackers with a valid subscription.
 As per the offer, those non-compliant GPS tracking devices installed after Jan 1st, 2018 would be replaced with AIS 140 compliant GPS devices for a small upgrade fee.

-And those devices that are installed before Jan 1st, 2018 with a valid AVLView subscription would be replaced with compliant GPS devices for an additional fee of Rs 4,999/- (excluding GST).
+And those devices that are installed before Jan 1st, 2018 with a valid subscription would be replaced with compliant GPS devices for an additional fee of Rs 4,999/- (excluding GST).

 Given the circumstances, those fleet owners who installed non-compliant GPS devices (installed and managed by other vendors, we offer a trade-in arrangement.
 The trade-in price depends on the quality and condition of the device.
 We examine your GPS device to check if it is in order and, by it, we determine its price and credit the amount for an upgrade.